vncsms/LoginWithCookies/README.md

 - pypy:

-    Create a virtualenv wth python 2.7 and:
+    Create a virtualenv with python 2.7 and:

     `pip install -r requirements.txt`